sormuras/junit-platform-maven-plugin/README.md

 ## Goals

 * Utilize JUnit Platform's ability to execute multiple `TestEngine`s natively.
+* Auto-load well-known engine implementations at test runtime: users only have to depend on `junit-jupiter-api`, the Jupiter TestEngine is provided.
 * Support _white-box_ and _black-box_ testing when writing modularized projects.

 ## Usage with Jupiter